-During the year to 31 December 2021, the Trust distributed GBP 29,256,096 to A and LP unitholders (2020: GBP 30,068,369).
-Out of the amount distributed for the year ended 31 December 2021, GBP nil was still payable at year end (2020: GBP 12,235).
-Distributable amounts were apportioned between the Investor Units and the LP units based on their respective overall commitments to the Unit Trust.

-The amount apportioned to the Investor Units is applied as follows:
+During the year ended 31 December 2021, the Unit Trust distributed USD 115,729,050 (2020: USD 55,559,563) to the Unitholders apportioned between the Investor Units and the LP units based on their respective overall commitments to the Unit Trust.
+The amount apportioned to the Investor Units have been applied as follows:

-Firstly, to the repayment of the total capital subscribed by A, B and LP unitholders, being the aggregate amount subscribed contemporaneously by unitholders for A units and B units and the amount subscribed by LP units.
+Firstly, to the repayment of the total capital subscribed by A unitholders, being the aggregate amount subscribed contemporaneously by A unitholders for A units and B units.